michaelspatrick/osmetrics/README.md

     cmake -DDOWNLOAD_BOOST=1 -DWITH_BOOST=..

 #### Plugin Installation
-First, you will need to put the plugin code in the plugin directory in the source code you downloaded.
+First, you will need to put the plugin code in the plugin directory of the source code you downloaded.
 For me, this was "/home/ec2-user/percona-server-5.7.17-13/plugin" and I named the directory "osmetrics".
 This directory contains the following files:

     includes  Makefile  osmetrics.c  README.md